mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 - reverses a random linked list
 - implements a simple string hashing algorithm and uses it on an arbitrary string
 - hashes a provided photo (filetype png)
--x Generates a random maze represented by a 2d list using ones and zeroes.
+- Generates a random maze represented by a 2d list using ones and zeroes.
 Find the shortest path from the top left corner of the maze to the bottom right corner using the A* search algorithm, then display your path. [https://en.wikipedia.org/wiki/A*_search_algorithm]
 - determines if a word is an isogram [https://edabit.com/challenge/vTGXrd5ntYRk3t6Ma]
 - when given an arbitrary string, apply an N shift caesar cypher to it [https://realpython.com/python-practice-problems/]
 - is a python version of the unix tool wc [https://codingchallenges.substack.com/p/coding-challenge-1]
-- is a python version of the unix tool uniq [https://codingchallenges.substack.com/p/coding-challenge-10-uniq] -x accepts a comma separated sequence of words as input and prints the words in a comma-separated sequence after sorting them alphabetically. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%202.md]
+- is a python version of the unix tool uniq [https://codingchallenges.substack.com/p/coding-challenge-10-uniq]
+- accepts a comma separated sequence of words as input and prints the words in a comma-separated sequence after sorting them alphabetically. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%202.md]
 - swaps the first and last elements in a list [https://www.geeksforgeeks.org/python-exercises-practice-questions-and-solutions/]
 - swaps an arbitrary two elements in a list [https://www.geeksforgeeks.org/python-exercises-practice-questions-and-solutions/]
 - showcases the many ways to find the length of a list [https://www.geeksforgeeks.org/python-exercises-practice-questions-and-solutions/]